 Information provided by Dan Janikowski, Plymouth Tube Company per Heat Exchange Institute (HEI) data.

-The table illustrates the large variety in thermal conductivities, and it clearly illustrates the much higher conductivity of admiralty brass as compared to carbon steel and especially stainless steel.
-(A caveat exists in this regard, as will shortly be outlined.)
+The table illustrates the much higher conductivity of admiralty brass compared to carbon steel and stainless steel.
 For this reason, in the middle of the last century, admiralty brass was a common selection for condenser and feedwater heater tubes in coal-fired power units.
 Thick tube walls were possible; designed to provide long service life.
 However, it became increasingly apparent that gradual copper corrosion allowed transport of the corrosion products to steam turbines, which deposited on the turbine blades and reduced efficiency.
 Many plant staffs replaced the admiralty tubes with stainless steel to eliminate this problem.
-Unfortunately, when this modification was made in some condensers, the stainless steel tubes began to suffer from water-side microbiologically-induced corrosion (MIC).
+Unfortunately, when this modification was made in some condensers, the stainless steel tubes began to suffer from waterside microbiologically-induced corrosion (MIC).
 Copper ions that leached from the admiralty tubes were toxic to microbes, whereas the steel did not offer the same protection.
-This is another example showing the importance of matching metal corrosion characteristics with process conditions and will be covered in further detail in Chapter 7.

-The caveat mentioned above is that an oxide layer develops on many metals during service.
+One important consideration for thermal conductivity is that many metals tend to form an oxide layer during service.
 The layer may be more or less protective depending on the environment and the metal.
 Copper alloys form an oxide patina, which is considerably more insulating than the base metal.
 This is another factor that must be considered during heat exchanger design.

 Expanding on Equation 6-5, the equation below illustrates the influence of deposition on either side of the metal surface.